Salafi jihadist insurgency in the Gaza Strip: 2011

 Egyptian authorities stated that the January 2011 Alexandria bombing, on New Year's Day, was carried out by Jaysh al-Islam.
 Mumtaz Dogmush denied his group was responsible but praised the attack anyways.
 The attack, which targeted Coptic Christians, was the deadliest act of violence against the community in a decade, since the Kosheh massacre in 2000 which left 20 Copts dead.
 The day after the Alexandria attack, on 2 January, Jaljalat targeted the home of a Hamas Internal Security Service official with a car bomb.

 In February, a Gazan Christian surgeon was attacked by Salafi jihadists, according to Hamas.

 In March, Hamas arrested the Tawhid wal-Jihad leader, Hisham Sa’idni (also known by the alias Abu al-Walid al-Maqdisi).

 On 14 April, Tawhid wal-Jihad carried out the kidnapping of Vittorio Arrigoni, a pro-Palestinian activist from Italy who was living in Gaza.
 Tawhid wal-Jihad stated that if Sa’idni was not released by Hamas, they would execute Arrigoni.
 However, Arrigoni was found dead well before the deadline; Hamas stormed the house where he was being held and successfully fought the abductors, but found him hanged.
 On 19 April, Hamas police clashed with Tawhid wal-Jihad militants during a house raid targeting suspects in Arrigoni's murder.
 Ultimately, two of the militants were killed and one was captured.
 Hamas then arrested a number of Salafi jihadists across Gaza.

+A France 24 interviewer, Salama Atallah, was arrested and beaten by Hamas security forces and subject to humiliation.
+The main reasons he was arrested was because Atallah refused to give the names of Palestinian Taliban Group members while Hamas security forces attempted to torture the information out of him.

 2012

 By 2012, Sa'idni had created an umbrella group, the Mujahideen Shura Council in the Environs of Jerusalem (MSC) that incorporated Tawhid wal-Jihad, Ansar al-Sunnah, and several other Salafi jihadist groups.
 On 18 June, MSC launched a cross-border attack that killed one Israeli civilian.

+During the 2012 Gaza War (November), several Salafi jihadist groups participated in fighting against Israel, including Jaysh al-Ummah, MSC, the Palestinian Taliban Group, and Jaysh al-Islam.

 On 26 August, MSC launched three rockets at Sderot, Israel.

 On 13 October, Sa'idni was killed in an Israeli airstrike, following an MSC rocket attack on Israel the day before.